kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Exchange Negotiator
 - Benoks Blaster
 Buy:
-- 4 Advanced Medpacs
+- 4x Advanced Medpacs
 - 7x Alacrity
 - 5x Strength
 - 5x Stamina
 - 11x Battle Stim
-Plus top your Medpacs back up to 30 while you're here. (may be changed later)
+If you have <10 Medpacs, buy enough to get to 20.
+If >20 don't buy any.
 ```

 - Go speak to Zherron: 1,2,1,5,5  `\`